acikgozb/tcp-ip-journey/1-ping/README.md

 If we had the administration of that gateway, we would be able to understand the exact reason.

+---

+PS: I would really recommend you to check the man pages for `traceroute`, it has a couple of examples and detailed explanations of them.

+---

 The last interesting thing on our output is really subtle - it is the fact that our third gateway has _an private IP address_ associated with it.
 We just talked about private IP addresses being non-routable - so how is this possible?